rohit7763/danceWebsite/README.md

 # danceWebsite
 This is my Dance Academy Website Demo
-This Website is created through nodejs,pugbtemplate,expressjs.
+This Website is created through nodejs,pug-template,expressjs.
 This Page is Completely Responsive And can be viewd in any resolution